 I pay my respects to the traditional custodians of the Dharug/ Darug peoples on the land in which I work.

 Support Coordinator

-Linaya has over 11 years of experience working in the Early Childhood and School Age Care sectors and is currently studying towards her Bachelor of Education (Birth to Five) at University, with this she brings a deep understanding of supporting individuals and families to Marli and Moe.
+Linaya has over 11 years of experience working in the Early Childhood and School Age Care sectors.
+She is currently studying towards her Bachelor of Education (Birth to Five) at university.
+With this background, she brings a deep understanding of how to support individuals and families to her role at Marli and Moe.

-Linaya’s passion and what she prides herself on is fostering inclusion, creating strong connections and relationships with children, families, individuals and communities and making sure they have the support they need to live their best lives.
+Linaya is passionate about fostering inclusion and prides herself on building strong connections and relationships with children, families, individuals, and communities.
+She is committed to ensuring that everyone has the support they need to live their best lives.

-Moving into her new chapter as a support coordinator in the disability space Linaya hopes to create a positive impact and help contribute to making everyone feel empowered and valued.
+As she begins her new chapter as a Support Coordinator in the disability space, Linaya hopes to make a positive impact and contribute to helping everyone feel empowered and valued.

+I pay my respects to the traditional custodians of the Dharug/ Darug peoples on the land in which I work.